 The King of Pop's brother Jermaine Jackson spoke about Conrad's imminent freedom after having his four-year sentence for the involuntary manslaughter of Michael reduced to two due to good behaviour and jail overcrowding.

-Katherine Jackson losing the trial to AEG at the beginning of the month
+He sidestepped the TMZ reporter's question about Katherine Jackson losing the trial to AEG at the beginning of the month.

 "It's not about the money.
 This guy's walking this month.
 He's walking free this month," he said.

 "He's walking free this month.
 So you kill Michael Jackson and you're out in two years, it sucks," he said.
 "We hurt.
 We still hurt.